 The Company has a 401(k) retirement and savings plan for the benefit of qualified employees.
 Under the plan, qualified employees may elect to defer up to 20% of their compensation, subject to a maximum limit determined by the Internal Revenue Service.
-The Company, at the discretion of the board of directors, may elect to make an additional contribution.
-Additional contributions totaling \$117,000, \$86,000 and \$78,000 have been charged to operations for the years ended September 30, 1998, 1997 and 1996, respectively.
+Beginning October 1, 1998, the Company matched 50 percent of each dollar of the first six percent of the tax deferral elected by each employee.
+In prior years, the Company made discretionary contributions to the plan subject to the approval of the Board of Directors.
+Company contributions totaling \$122,000, \$117,000 and \$86,000 have been charged to operations for the years ended September 30, 1999, 1998 and 1997, respectively.